What is a Diplomatic Mission?

 • Temporary/Ad hoc/ Special Missions: These are diplomatic missions established either by a state and/or by an international organization for a specific purpose and for a limited time.
 Such missions and officials are recalled once the special assignment is completed, or such a ceremonious occasion no more requires the presence of diplomats.

-You might be interested in: Mirror and the Lamp
+You might be interested in: Nepal's Role in the United Nations

 What are the Functions of Diplomatic Missions?